-Whether a financial provider like XTB is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like XTB is legit a very relevant question one can have.
 After all you trust XTB with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider XTB safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider XTB legit in your individual circumstances.
 We also compared XTB with two similar brokers.

 |Broker listed on stock exchange||Yes||No||No|